 - You can edit the HEX and RGB values to get the color you need.
-You can also adjust the properties of each colour to get various hues, tones and shades of the colors.
+You can also adjust the properties of each color to get various hues, tones, and shades of the colors.

 - You can sign up with the site and save your palettes, individual colors, patterns and more.
 You can also create your own palettes and save them and share with the community.

 - You can do a wide search for a variety of color palettes.
 For example, you can enter “Retro” as a search term and you will get listings of retro palettes.